 If your product is compatible with a Google product, make reference to that Google product by using the text "for", "for use with", or "compatible with", and be sure to include the ™ symbol with the Google trademark.
 Example: "for Google Chrome™"

 If you are making reference to a Google trademark in combination with your logo, the referencing text should be smaller in size than your logo.

 For illustrative or informative purposes, you may use standard, unaltered screenshots of Google services.
 For further details, check out the Google Permissions page.

-Do give proper attribution to Google for any use of their marks in your application title or in your description.
+Do give proper attribution to Google for any use of their trademarks in your extension title or in your description.
 Example:

 Use of this trademark is subject to Google Permissions.